cavediverchris/Final-Fantasy-7-Walkthrough/docs/introduction.md

 FF7 has a status system, like all of the other Final Fantasies.
 When a character has a particular status, he acts differently than normal.
 Status effects of materia can be ascribed to weapons and armour through the use of the Added Effect Materia.
 If the materia is linked with Added Effect on a weapon, that weapon ascribes that status to the target.
 If Added Effect is used on armour, the armour protects against that status.
 Here are the statuses:

-    Death: The character falls to the ground, dead.
+* Death: The character falls to the ground, dead.
 His HP has dropped to 0.
 The only way he can fight again is to have Revive-type magic used on him, or the item Phoenix Down.
 The character does not gain experience or AP when he is dead.
 If all of your party has this status, you lose.
 This lasts until he is revived.
-    Near-Death: The character falls to his knees and his HP is represented in yellow.
+* Near-Death: The character falls to his knees and his HP is represented in yellow.
 He is very close to dying.
 Using Potion or Elixir-type items, or Restore-type magic can rectify this.
 This lasts until he is cured.
-    Sleep: The character stops and has "Zzzz" coming out of him.
+ * Sleep: The character stops and has "Zzzz" coming out of him.
 His time gauge does not fill.
 To wake him, he needs to be attacked, either by you or an enemy.
 This lasts until the fight ends.
-    Poison: The character flashes green and loses a certain amount of HP every turn.
+* Poison: The character flashes green and loses a certain amount of HP every turn.
 To cure this, use Heal-type magic, or the item Antidote.
 This lasts until the fight is over.
-    Sadness: The character's Limit Gauge turns blue.
+* Sadness: The character's Limit Gauge turns blue.
 He does not hit as hard with physical attacks, and his Limit Gauge only fills half as fast.
 This is ended with the item Hyper.
 This status lasts until you use a Hyper.
-    Fury: The character's Limit Gauge turns from pink to red.
+* Fury: The character's Limit Gauge turns from pink to red.
 He hits harder, but misses attacks more often.
 His Limit Gauge fills twice as fast.
 This is ended with the item Tranquilliser.
 This status lasts till you Tranquillise him.
     Confusion: The character spins in circles and attacks you and your party members.
 The character being attacked, either by an enemy or you solves this.
 When the fight is over, the character returns too normal.
-    Silence: The character has a speech bubble with "...." floating over his head.
+* Silence: The character has a speech bubble with "...." floating over his head.
 He cannot use magic attacks, Summons, or Enemy Skills.
 This is cured with Heal-type magic or the item Echo Screen.
 This lasts until the end of the fight.
-    Haste: The character moves twice as fast, and his Time Gauge fills twice as fast.
+* Haste: The character moves twice as fast, and his Time Gauge fills twice as fast.
 This is ended with the character's death, or use of Slow-type or DeSpell magic.
 This ends after the battle.
-    Slow: The character moves half as fast, and his Time Gauge fills half as fast.
+* Slow: The character moves half as fast, and his Time Gauge fills half as fast.
 This is ended with the character's death, or use of Haste-type or DeSpell magic.
 This ends after the battle.
-    Stop: The character stops moving.
+* Stop: The character stops moving.
 His Time Gauge does not move.
 The only way to cure this is to use DeSpell magic, wait until it wears off, or finish the current fight.
 This only lasts until the end of the battle.
-    Frog: The character turns into a frog.
+* Frog: The character turns into a frog.
 During this, he can use no magic besides Frog, and his attacks are greatly reduced.
 Using Frog-type magic, DeSpell, Heal-type magic, or the item Maiden’s Kiss, cures this.
 This ends after the fight.
-    Small: The character shrinks down to a quarter of his normal size.
+* Small: The character shrinks down to a quarter of his normal size.
 He can still use all magic and attacks, but they only do 1 HP damage.
 This is cured by Mini-type magic, Heal-type magic, DeSpell, or the item Cornucopia.
 This lasts until the end of the battle.
-    Slow numb: The character flashes grey and has a time over his head.
+* Slow numb: The character flashes grey and has a time over his head.
 When the time expires, he turns into status Petrify.
 Slow numb is cured by Heal-type magic, or the item Soft.
 This lasts until the end of the battle, or until the timer runs out, whichever comes first.
-    Petrify: The character is grey.
+* Petrify: The character is grey.
 His time gauge does not fill and he does not move.
 If all characters are petrified, you lose.
 This is cured with the item Soft, or with Heal-type magic.
 This lasts until the fight is over.
-    Regen: The character flashes orange.
+* Regen: The character flashes orange.
 His HP slowly comes back up if it is not at its maximum.
 This ends at random, usually more than eight turns.
 Once the battle ends, so does Regen.
-    Barrier: Each time someone uses a physical attack on the character, a white pyramid appears in front of him and he takes half the normal damage.
+* Barrier: Each time someone uses a physical attack on the character, a white pyramid appears in front of him and he takes half the normal damage.
 This can be ended by DeBarrier-type magic.
 This lasts until the Orange (top) Barrier Gauge goes to nothing, or until the fight is over.
-    MBarrier: Each time someone uses a magic attack on the character, a coloured dome appears in front of him and he takes half the normal damage.
+* MBarrier: Each time someone uses a magic attack on the character, a coloured dome appears in front of him and he takes half the normal damage.
 This can be ended by DeBarrier-type magic.
 This lasts until the Red (bottom) Barrier Gauge goes to nothing, or until the fight is over.
-    Reflect: If a magic attack is used on a character, three green domes appear in front of him and the magic is reflected upon the opposing party.
+* Reflect: If a magic attack is used on a character, three green domes appear in front of him and the magic is reflected upon the opposing party.
 This is ended by DeSpell magic.
 This lasts a random amount of turns, usually around eight, or it ends when the fight does.
-    Shield: The character is invincible to most attacks for a short time.
+* Shield: The character is invincible to most attacks for a short time.
 This ends in a few turns, or when the fight does, whichever comes first.
-    Death-sentence: The character has a timer over his head.
+ * Death-sentence: The character has a timer over his head.
 When the timer expires, the character's status changes to Death.
 This ends with the timer running out, or the fight ending, whichever comes first.
-    Manipulate: The character flashes green, and is controlled by a member of the opposing party.
+* Manipulate: The character flashes green, and is controlled by a member of the opposing party.
 An attack, Sleep status, or the character dying cures this.
 This ends at the end of a fight.
-    Berserk: The character flashes red and you lose control of him.
+ * Berserk: The character flashes red and you lose control of him.
 He only performs physical attacks, but both his speed and attack power are increased.
 This is cured by Heal-type magic.
 It ends with the fight.
-    Peerless: The character flashes yellow.
+* Peerless: The character flashes yellow.
 Like Shield status, but the character is completely invincible.
 There are no attacks that can break through the Peerless status.
 Ends in a few rounds, or with the end of the fight, whichever comes first.
-    Paralysed: Like Stop status, but is cured with Heal-type magic.
+* Paralysed: Like Stop status, but is cured with Heal-type magic.
 This ends when the fight does.
-    Darkness: The character flashes black, and cannot see.
+* Darkness: The character flashes black, and cannot see.
 His hit accuracy rate is severely reduced.
 This is cured by Heal-type magic, or the item Eye drop.
 This ends with the fight.

 ## Elements

 Elementals are the various types of magic in Final Fantasy 7.
 The elemental of a particular materia is listed on the Materia screen.
 Elementals of materia can be ascribed to weapons and armour through the use of the Elemental Materia.
 If the materia is linked with Elemental on a weapon, that weapon adds damage according to the element.
 If Elemental is used on armour, the armour protects against that element.
 There are 8 basic elementals:

-    Fire
-    Fire effect.
-Works best on animals and water monsters.
+* Fire - Works best on animals and water monsters.
-    Ice
-    Ice effect.
-Works best on fire monsters and things that hate the cold.
+* Ice - Works best on fire monsters and things that hate the cold.
-    Lightning
-    Lightning effect.
-Works best on mechanical things.
+* Lightning - Works best on mechanical things.
-    Earth
-    Attacks using the earth's power.
+*    Earth - Attacks using the earth's power.
 Doesn't work on flying enemies.
-    Poison
-    Poisons enemies.
+ *   Poison - Poisons enemies.
 Doesn't work on any poison based enemies.
-    Gravity
-    Gravity based attack.
+  *  Gravity - Gravity based attack.
 These hurt if they hit.
-    Water
-    Calls on the earth's water.
+   * Water =- Calls on the earth's water.
 Works well on fire monsters.
-    Wind
-    Calls up the winds.
+* Wind -   Calls up the winds.
 Works well on flying enemies.
-    Holy
-    Calls up the Planet's power.
+* Holy -   Calls up the Planet's power.
 Works well on dark/evil monsters.

 ## Battles